DarkStarSword/3d-fixes/Stranded Deep/README.md

 - Underwater crepuscular rays
 - Automatically adjust the crosshair depth
 - Automatically remove the crosshair when it is faded out
+- Parallax sand is now 3D
+- SSAO artefacts on rocky surfaces

 Installation
 ------------